 1852 - 1900

 In June 1852 William Dargan, the father of the Irish rail network, approached the Royal Dublin Society (RDS) with an offer to underwrite a spectacular exhibition on Leinster Lawn in Dublin, the home of the RDS since 1815.
 He wished to imitate the great exhibition that had taken place at Crystal Palace in London the previous year.
-Just eleven months later, on the 12th May, the exhibition was opened in an astonishing series of pavilions for which the architect, John Benson, received a knighthood.
-The enthusiastic response of the visiting crowds demonstrated an active interest for art as well the desire for the establishment of a permanent public collection that would also be a fitting tribute to the generosity of Dargan.
+Just eleven months later, on 12 May, the exhibition was opened in an astonishing series of pavilions for which the architect, John Benson, received a knighthood.
+The enthusiastic response of the visiting crowds demonstrated an active interest in art as well the desire for the establishment of a permanent public collection that would also be a fitting tribute to the generosity of Dargan.

-Following the success of the exhibition a special Dargan committee was established as well as a committee called the Irish Institution to promote the establishment of a National Gallery in Dublin.
-In November 1853 the Irish Institution reported that it had considered four possible sites for the location of a Gallery including one adjacent to Leinster Lawn.
-The next ten years saw active campaigning for the funding of the new Gallery building which was designed by Francis Fowke and which had as a condition that its exterior design would replicate that of the Natural History Museum.
+Following the success of the exhibition, a special Dargan committee was established as well as a committee called the Irish Institution to promote the establishment of a National Gallery in Dublin.
+In November 1853 the Irish Institution reported that it had considered four possible sites for the location of a gallery including one adjacent to Leinster Lawn.
+The next ten years saw active campaigning for the funding of the new gallery building which was designed by Francis Fowke and which had as a condition that its exterior design would replicate that of its neighbour, the Natural History Museum.
 Meanwhile the Irish Institution, many of whose active members would be on the first Board of the new National Gallery, continued under the direction of George Mulvany to hold loan exhibitions until 1860 when it was disbanded.

 1900 - Present